godotengine/godot-docs/classes/class_@gdscript.rst

 Stop the function execution and return the current state.
 Call :ref:`GDFunctionState.resume<class_GDFunctionState_resume>` on the state to resume execution.
 This invalidates the state.

 Returns anything that was passed to the resume function call.
-If passed an object and a signal, the execution is resumed when the object's signal is emmited.
+If passed an object and a signal, the execution is resumed when the object's signal is emitted.